 When closing your limited company, it is crucial to find the most tax-efficient method of doing so if you’re to extract the highest value possible.
-It is possible to close your ltd company without paying tax – but only up to the limit of your annual tax-free allowance.
+It is possible to close your ltd company without paying tax – but only up to your annual tax-free allowance limit.

 What is a Voluntary Strike Off?

-A Voluntary Company Strike Off is different from a liquidation and is also known as a dissolution.
+A Voluntary Company Strike Off is different from liquidation and is also known as dissolution.

-It happens in an entirely voluntary circumstances and is a common way of closing a limited company.
+It happens in entirely voluntary circumstances and is a common way of closing a limited company.

-To qualify, the company cannot have traded, changed its name, sold assets, or engaged in any kind of activity unless it is for the purpose of striking off in the previous three months.
+To qualify, the company cannot have traded, changed its name, sold assets, or engaged in any activity unless it is for the purpose of striking off in the previous three months.

-A company also cannot be wound up if it is currently in administration, subject to a scheme of arrangement or CVA, or has a receiver or manager appointed over the company’s property.
+A company cannot be wound up if it is currently in administration, subject to a scheme of arrangement or CVA, or has a receiver or manager appointed over its property.

 The process broadly follows these steps: